dlaitine/tube-app/README.md

 Starts both client and server.
 Client runs on http://localhost:3000 and uses local server to proxy YouTube API requests.
 Server runs on http://localhost:5000.
 Client hot reload included.

-Use NODE_ENV='mock' to make backend to return mock data, instead of making YouTube API calls.

 ### `npm run startServer`

 Starts server only.
 Server runs on http://localhost:5000.
 If client has been built, it is available through server as well.
 Changes to client aren't reloaded without client rebuild.